HomeFitness & WellnessCourtney Snowden's Winning Weight Loss Formula

 How Therapy Helped

-Snowden quit her job, launched her own business, Blueprint Strategy Group, and purchased and renovated a home.
+Snowden quit her job, launched her government affairs firm, Blueprint Strategy Group, and purchased and renovated a home.
 She began preparing for weight loss surgery for the fourth time.
 This time, Snowden decided to go through the gastric sleeve procedure in 2020.
 And the mother of two found a therapist.
 “The hardest thing to do was therapy,” she says.

 “Yes, surgery jump-started it, then therapy helped.
 Because I got to process that I am an emotional eater.
 When I’m happy, I eat; when I’m sad, I eat; when I want to celebrate with people, I eat.
 The first thing I do when I hear somebody dies is buy a chicken and take it over there; that is how we love, right?” she explains.
 “What therapy also did was interrupt a harmful pattern and allow me to get a clear one on normal eating habits.”
 Before getting a handle on her problems with food, Snowden had been losing and gaining the same 25 to 40 pounds.